Late-night dating in Singapore

 Read our article on whisky bars in Singapore for more.

 Even if you belong to the health-conscious camp that advocates greens and all things low-calorie, it’s unwise to turn down a supper date with your other half.
 What can be worse than depriving yourself of good food and good company?
 A couple that grows (fat) together, stays together.

-Supper most definitely isn’t restricted to that packet of MSG-laden chicken flavoured Maggie Mee or that shiok but lip-numbing, diarrhoea-inducing McSpicy delivered right to your doorstep – the options available for glorious food past midnight are aplenty.
+Supper most definitely isn’t restricted to that packet of MSG-laden chicken flavoured Maggi Mee or that shiok but lip-numbing, diarrhoea-inducing McSpicy delivered right to your doorstep – the options available for glorious food past midnight are aplenty.

 These are places you should visit at least once in your lifetime.

 28. Ye Shang Hai Teochew Porridge (夜上海潮洲粥)